mongodb/docs/source/includes/command/atlas-accessLists.rst

    :depth: 1
    :class: singlecol

-Manage cloud backups for your project.
+Manage the list of IP addresses that can access your Atlas project.

 Options
 -------